Registered Reports Guidelines

 Following Stage 1 peer review, manuscripts will be rejected outright, offered the opportunity to revise, or accepted.
 Proposals that exceed the highest standards of importance and scientific rigour will be issued an in principle acceptance (IPA), indicating that the article will be published pending completion of the approved methods and analytic procedures, passing of all pre-specified quality checks, and a defensible interpretation of the results.
-Stage 1 protocols are not published following IPA.
-Instead they are held in reserve by the journal and integrated into a single completed article following approval of the final Stage 2 manuscript.
+Stage 1 protocols can be published immediately as articles following IPA or held in reserve by the journal and integrated into a single completed article following approval of the final Stage 2 manuscript.

 Once the study is complete, authors prepare and resubmit their manuscript for full review, with the following additions: